National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Yes!
 Between December 27 and January 1, villages like Vama, Comanesti, and Udesti organize spectacular parades with bear handlers, goats, and masked figures.
 The largest event is the Vama Festival (December 30–31), with thousands of participants.
 Book accommodation 2–3 months in advance — it fills up quickly.

-Is it worth visiting Bucovina if I have children?
+Is it worth visiting Bucovina with children?

 Counties in region